jeremysprofile/jeremysprofile.github.io/content/cv.md

                 - "A convolutional neural network (CNN) is named for the convolutional layers it uses.
 These layers use a kernel of a specified size (a small contiguous section of the data) and convolve over the input data (matrix multiplication between the trained weights of that kernel and the input values), looking for features of some level of complexity.
 In the case of images, the standard example is that an initial layer will look for gradients and edges, which intermediate layers will view and interpret into simple shapes, in turn being used to recognize complex shapes, like faces.
 My task was to apply this to certain types of spreading codes with varying levels of noise."
                 - "I used Keras and TensorFlow in Python."
             - "This was exploratory research.
 I found that in modeled data with added noise, I was able to determine which Gold code was used in a given sample through different clock offsets and negative signal-to-noise ratios.
 There was no customer for this work and I was taken off the project when Northrop found a non-overhead charge code I could use."
-        - text: 'Created convolutional neural network (CNN) to detect mining locations from satellite images'
+        - text: 'Created convolutional neural network (CNN) to detect mining sites in satellite images'
           details:
             - 'Created training data using Google Earth API and list of GPS coordinates of current (and former) mines'
           hidden:
             - 'Achieved only 92% accuracy due to poor data - some mines had been abandoned and revegetated, and some mine coordinates did not have enough precision to display the mine at sufficient resolution for training'
-        - text: 'Explored use of various machine learning tools to detect novel inputs to trained <abbr title="Convolutional Neural Network">CNNs</abbr> via intermediate layer activations'
+        - text: 'Explored machine learning tools to detect novel inputs to trained <abbr title="Convolutional Neural Network">CNNs</abbr> via intermediate layer activations'
           details:
             - 'A <abbr title="Convolutional Neural Network">CNN</abbr> is pretrained on certain categories and outputs how "likely" a sample is to belong to each category, but cannot determine if a sample belongs to none of the categories.
 My goal was to leverage the feature detection of the network via tools not requiring pretraining to detect these outlier samples'
             - 'Tested isolation forests, support vector machines, principal component analysis, <abbr title="Least Absolute Shrinkage and Selection Operator">LASSO</abbr>, and k-nearest neighbor analysis'